Ivsoffy/WIKI_parser/README.md

 Albus Percival Wulfric Brian Dumbledore was sitting in his chair and looked on a young boy with a lightning bolt-shaped scar on his forehead.

- &mdash; So, Harry, you're saying all muggles are connected to each other with just [six handshakes](https://en.wikipedia.org/wiki/Six_degrees_of_separation)?
+ "So, Harry, you're saying all muggles are connected to each other with just [six handshakes](https://en.wikipedia.org/wiki/Six_degrees_of_separation)?"

- &mdash; It is not strictly proven, obviously, - Harry straightened his glasses. - But it applies not to just muggles, but everyone!
+ "It is not strictly proven, obviously," Harry straightened his glasses.
+"But it applies not to just muggles, but everyone!"

- &mdash; I find this a pretty bold assumption.
-Any other examples of these...*graphs* you can give me?
+ "I find this a pretty bold assumption.
+Any other examples of these... *graphs* you can give me?"

- &mdash; One of the largest public encyclopaedias in the world is called Wikipedia...
+ "One of the largest public encyclopaedias in the world is called Wikipedia..."

- &mdash; It should be a pretty large book!
-Even a whole series...
+ "It should be a pretty large book!
+Even a whole series..."

  Harry sighed.

- &mdash; It is not a book, it is a website.
-But the idea is similar to, say, dictionaries - various entities are linked to each other...
+ "It is not a book, it is a website.
+But the idea is similar to, say, dictionaries - various entities are linked to each other..."

 <h2 id="chapter-iv" >Chapter IV</h2>
 <h3 id="ex00">Exercise 00: Old Style</h3>

-During next several minutes, Harry was still explaining to Dumbledore what a "website" is, but an old wizard was still unsure about the value of some "book that can't be touched".
+During next several minutes, Harry was still explaining to Dumbledore what a 'website' is, but an old wizard was still unsure about the value of some 'book that can't be touched'.

 Harry also tried to explain how some people could follow the links from one article to another and then end up wondering how did they even get to some other topic.
 This was a lot easier to relate to